-The Rights for the Transportation Security Administration Workforce Act of 2024 would further enhance TSA's security operations by applying the personnel system of Title 5 of the U.S. Code to TSA employees, providing statutory permanence to recent improvements.
-Specifically, under the bill, authority granted to TSA to establish or modify a TSA personnel management system would be terminated, and the Secretary of Homeland Security would be directed, within 90 days of enactment, to suspend TSA personnel policies, directives, letters and guidelines and move toward conversion of the TSA workforce to the Title 5 personnel system in a manner that is mindful of tenure and status, particularly with respect to leave, pay, group life insurance, health insurance, and severance pay.
+The Rights for the TSA Workforce Act would apply the personnel system of Title 5 of the U.S. Code to TSA employees.
+Under the bill, authority granted to TSA to establish or modify a TSA personnel management system would be terminated, and the Secretary of Homeland Security would be directed, within 90 days of enactment, to suspend TSA personnel policies, directives, letters, and guidelines and move toward conversion of the TSA workforce to the Title 5 personnel system in a manner that is mindful of tenure and status, particularly with respect to leave, pay, group life insurance, health insurance, and severance pay.
 Additionally, the bill includes protections to ensure that pay for employees is not reduced due to the transition to the Title 5 personnel system.

-The Rights for the Transportation Security Administration Workforce Act of 2024 sets a transition period for grievance procedures and would provide TSA employees the opportunity to have existing grievances addressed under the guidelines pursuant to Title 5 of the U.S. Code or continued within TSA.
+The Rights for the TSA Workforce Act sets a transition period for grievance procedures and would provide TSA employees the opportunity to have existing grievances addressed under the guidelines pursuant to Title 5 of the U.S. Code or continued within TSA.

-The Rights for the Transportation Security Administration Workforce Act of 2024 specifically directs the Secretary of Homeland Security to consult with the labor organization certified by the Federal Labor Relations Authority as the exclusive representative for the TSO workforce, within 7 days of enactment, on the formulation of plans and deadlines to carry out the conversion the workforce.
+The Rights for the TSA Workforce Act specifically directs the Secretary of Homeland Security to consult with the labor organization certified by the Federal Labor Relations Authority as the exclusive representative for the TSO workforce, within 7 days of enactment, on the formulation of plans and deadlines to carry out the conversion the workforce.
 The bill instructs the Secretary of Homeland Security to consider the views or recommendations of the labor organization before taking final action on any aspect of the conversion plan.
 The bill specifies that covered employees may still choose to select a different labor organization as their exclusive representative.

-Finally, the Rights for the Transportation Security Administration Workforce Act of 2024 clarifies that nothing in the Act should be considered to alter the prohibition on the TSO workforce striking.
+Finally, the Rights for the TSA Workforce Act clarifies that nothing in the Act should be considered to alter the existing prohibition on the TSO workforce striking.